 Pork shoulder is a cut of meat that plainly tells you where it comes from—the shoulder of a pig's forelimb.
-It is also called picnic shoulder or picnic roast.
+It is also called "picnic shoulder" or "picnic roast."
 It is best braised, cut up for stews, or used to make ground pork.
 If roasted, pork shoulder needs to be covered and have liquid in the pan for most of the roasting time.

 What Is Pork Shoulder?

 Pork shoulder is a triangular cut from the area just above the front leg of the pig.
 It is a relatively inexpensive cut often sold with the skin on and a layer of fat.
 It is included in the picnic ham cut, which also has the leg bone.
 The shoulder is an area (unlike cuts from the interior of the pig, like the loin) that sees a lot of activity when a pig is alive.
 As a result, it is flavorful but there is less fat marbling and the meat will be tough unless cooked correctly.

 How to Cook

 Pork shoulder benefits from long, slow cooking that tenderizes the meat and melts the fat.
 The best cooking methods for pork shoulder are braising or stewing, but it may also be fried, baked, or made into ground pork.

 If you are using the whole cut, be sure to take it out of the refrigerator 30 minutes prior to cooking.
 If you don't want to include the skin for crackling, you can trim it off.
 A first step for braising or roasting the pork shoulder is to sear it either in a frying pan or under the broiler.
 Then place it in a covered pan that includes liquid (such as apple juice or water) to cook it low and slow.
 This can be done in the oven or in a slow cooker.